nayira411/OnlineExaminationSystem/README.md

-# Examify - Online Examination System 📝
+# Online Examination System 📝

-Welcome to Examify, your ultimate destination for hassle-free online exams!
+Welcome to onlie exam system, your ultimate destination for hassle-free online exams!
 This platform is designed to offer a seamless examination experience for students, teachers, and administrators.
-With a user-friendly interface and robust features, Examify ensures efficient exam management and evaluation.
+With a user-friendly interface and robust features, system ensures efficient exam management and evaluation.
 ## Features

 - **Exam Creation:** Teachers can easily create exams with customizable settings such as duration, question types, and difficulty levels.